 Not only does meal prepping save you plenty of time during the busiest parts of your week (leaving more hours for fitness, socialising or the general running of your household), but it ensures that you’re eating balanced, healthy and portion-controlled meals.

-This helps prevent the need for any convenience-related junk food disasters!
+This helps prevent the need for any convenience-related junk food disasters, and keeps you away from unhealthy foods.

 The first step towards creating a healthy and practical meal prepping plan is to determine which meals you struggle with the most.